Half marathon world record progression

-The world record in the half marathon has been officially recognised since 1 January 2004 by the International Association of Athletics Federations (IAAF), the international governing body for the sport of athletics.
+The world record in the half marathon has been officially recognized since 1 January 2004 by World Athletics, the international governing body for the sport of athletics.
 A total of five men's world records and six women's world records have been officially ratified since that date.
-The IAAF officially recognised the fastest times prior to that date as a "world best" from 1 January 2003 onwards.
-Before that date, the IAAF did not recognise any road running world records, though the concept of a world record was recognised by other organisations, such as the Association of Road Racing Statisticians (ARRS).
+The IAAF officially recognized the fastest times before that date as a "world best" from 1 January 2003 onwards.
+Before that date, the IAAF did not recognize any road running world records, though the concept of a world record was recognized by other organizations, such as the Association of Road Racing Statisticians (ARRS).